| The Notarius and Commercial Transactions on HârnBy: Scott PfeifferHârn, though medieval in environment, has a very late medieval

 and cash their Bills (some may get Bills of Debt themselves, but that is another

+story).
 Gerd now has wool, no money, and owes Ygarth on the Bill of Debt.

 Gerd's own Bill of Debt is cancelled when the last credit is used.
 Ygarth sends

 Gerd several Letters of Advice showing that the monies are all drawn.
+Gerd takes all the wool to the Bonding House, where he stores

 the wool and receives several Bills of Goods.
 He tries to break the wool into